hiradhosseini/hiradhosseini.github.io/_pages/about.md

 I have previously conducted multiple research projects on cardiovascular computed tomography (CT) at [The Lundquist Institute for Biomedical Innovation](https://lundquist.org/) affiliated with Harbor-UCLA Medical Center.
 I have also investigated the diagnostic value of core needle biopsies and rare cryptococcal infections at the UCI Department of Pathology and Microbiology.

 ## Contact Info
 I would love to connect on [LinkedIn](https://www.linkedin.com/in/hirad-hosseini-1899231b0/) and potentially collaborate on AI/ML and bioinformatics projects.
-You can also reach out to me via email: [hosseini.hirad@gmail.com](mailto:hosseini.hirad@gmail.com).
+You can also reach out to me via email: [hirad [dot] hosseini [at] gmail [dot] com](mailto:hosseini.hirad@gmail.com).